collective/rapido.plone/docs/tutorial.rst

 Objective
 ---------

-We want to offer tor our visitors the ability to click on "Like" button on any Plone content, and the total of votes must be displayed next to the button.
+We want to offer to our visitors the ability to click on "Like" button on any Plone content, and the total of votes must be displayed next to the button.

 Prerequisites